Performance of quantum registers in diamond in the presence of spin impurities: Discussion and Outlook

 \section{Discussion and Outlook}

-In summary, we theoretically studied the performance of a quantum register in diamond in presence of a spin-bath.
-The register is build of one $\text{NV}^{-}$ and one or two close by $^{13}C$ spins.
+In summary, we theoretically studied the performance of a quantum register in diamond in presence of different spin-baths.
+The register is build of one $\text{NV}^{-}$ and three close by $^{13}C$ spins.
 We initiate the processes by only pulsing the NV electron spin and studied the corresponding dissipative time evolution of the full system.
 To model the spin-bath, we used the generalized cluster correlation expansion (\cite{Galli2021}) for the full register.
-We benchmarked this technique via an exact diagonalization of a small spin register within a spin-bath with nine impurities and found that for short times $<25\,\mu$s and P1 abundances $\eta_{P1}$ of several tens of ppb the mean field contribution (gCCE0) is dominating the dissipative evolution.
-Further, we showed that in an environment consisting of P1-impurity spins the correlations within the spin-bath can become important on timescales of several tens of microseconds.
+We benchmarked this technique via an exact diagonalization of a small spin register within a spin-bath with nine impurities.

-For practical purposes, we found that only taking into account correlations between closest pairs of spins can already give the desired correction to the gCCE1 contribution.
-While keeping the accuracy of a full gCCE2-simulation, it substantially speeds up the computation.
-For a four spin register, we analyzed two different quantum gates and their fidelities with experimentally realistic parameters and depending on the abundance of P1-impurities.
-This yields quantitative predictions how gate-performances deteriorate with increasing P1-densities and thus provides thresholds to be met by future material design and pulse shaping.